PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 ### Incidence relations ``d \rightarrow d-2``

-This incidence relation provides for each shape the list of shapes of manifold dimension lower by two by which the shape is "bounded".
+This incidence relation provides for each shape the list of shapes by which the shape is "bounded" of manifold dimension lower by two.
 For example, for each triangular face (manifold dimension 2), the relationship would state the global numbers of vertices (manifold dimension 0) by which the triangle face is "bounded".
 The word "bounded" is in quotes because the relationship of bounding